Skip to main content

 GCDD’s Fight to End 14(c) Certificates and Subminimum Wages: A Key Initiative for National Disability Employment Awareness Month

 Written by Charlotte Densmore on .
-Public Policy For The People.
+Public Policy For The People, Feature Story.

 Charlotte Densmore HSCharlotte Densmore, GCDD Public Policy DirectorAs the month of October ushers in National Disability Employment Awareness Month (NDEAM), organizations across the nation come together to recognize the critical contributions of workers with disabilities, promote inclusive employment practices, and raise awareness about the work that remains to be done to ensure equitable opportunities for all.
 The Georgia Council on Developmental Disabilities (GCDD) has long been at the forefront of advocacy for developmental disabilities (DD).
 One of the most significant efforts spearheaded by GCDD is the push to end the use of 14(c) certificates and the practice of paying subminimum wages to workers with disabilities in the state.
 This campaign is not only pivotal to disability rights within Georgia, but it also unites perfectly with the broader aims of NDEAM.